 - Water shoes.

-- Wear your swimclothes underneath.
+- Note: Wear your swim-clothes underneath.
 There are no changing rooms nor restrooms for that matter.
 Go figure.

 Play dominoes, eat, drink a cold Red Stripe, relax, enjoy the lovely breeze and view, sunbathe, swim or even snorkel if you bring your own equipment.
 No worries if you’re not a great swimmer either.
 The water is only waist-deep.

 After people-watching, relaxing and catching up over beers with our feet swinging over the dock, we were ready to go.
 A quick phone call to the captain brought our boat within 15 minutes (yes, yes, there’s good phone signal!) and we had an uneventful sail back to dry land.
 Floyd’s Pelican Bar is a trip I 10/10 recommend and I’d certainly go again.
-The only reasons I rate the trip four stars though out of five ☆☆☆☆ is the absence of restrooms (I can see how that would be difficult to arrange but since he ought to have a food handlers’ permit… err… this one is sticky).
-Also, it can be difficult knowing which captain to trust if you choose not to rely on expensive pre-booked tours and just show up like we did as curious travellers.
+However, I dislike the lack of restrooms (I can see how that would be difficult to arrange but since he ought to have a food handlers’ permit… err… this one is sticky).
+Also, it can be difficult knowing which captain to trust if you choose not to rely on expensive pre-booked tours and just show up like we did as curious travelers.
 I’ll link the contact details of the guy we used since I was pretty impressed by his professionalism and I always admire a hardworking resourceful Jamaican.
 That’s perhaps also why I’m fascinated by this bar, especially given that it has survived quite a few hurricanes.
-It had to be almost completely rebuilt after 2004 Hurricane Ivan however.
-Floyd’s pretty eccentric for dreaming up the idea to build a bar in the middle of the Caribbean Sea, but how fortunate is he to have grown Pelican Bar into a success story.
+However, it had to be almost completely rebuilt after 2004 Hurricane Ivan.
+Floyd is pretty eccentric for dreaming up the idea to build a bar in the middle of the Caribbean Sea, but how fortunate is he to have grown Pelican Bar into a success story.
 Long live Pelican Bar!

 Don’t forget to subscribe by email.